 The Plum Borough School District's Volunteer Policy (Policy #916) requires all Field Trip Chaperones to be board approved and prior to board approval, submit to the district for review and verification their Act 34, Act 114, and Act 151 clearances.
-Each clearance must not be dated more than three (3) years prior to the date of the field trip.
+Each clearance submitted must be dated within one year of its date of issue, and are then valid for three (3) years from issue date.
+Every three (3) years new clearances will need to be submitted to continue being an approved chaperone.

-If you are interested in attending an elementary school field trip as a chaperone, you will need to submit these clearances to the building principal
+If you are interested in attending a school field trip as a chaperone, you will need to submit these clearances through the district website under the Resources tab, then click Volunteer, or click here for a link: